 Starting approximately one month before the start of each semester, SIS (the Student Information System) will not allow students to drop below the minimum.
 Audit credits do not count toward degree requirements but are counted by SIS towards the maximum limit.

 Students are expected to remain in Good Academic Standing.
 Failure to carry the minimum of 12 credits for any reason, including illness or other personal circumstances (see below), will result in an Academic Probation.
 In addition, to earn good standing, students must also earn a minimum semester GPA of 1.800 and have no more than one grade below C-.

 Exceptions to Minimum and Maximum Credits Per Semester

 In the event of illness or unusual personal circumstances students may adjust their schedule to carry fewer than 12 credits.
 However, students will still be put on Academic Probation for "low hours".
 This request must be approved by the Association Dean via a written Petition form, available in 101 Monroe Hall.

-Course loads of greater than 17 credits must also be approved by the Association Dean using the Credit Hour Overload form, also found in 101 Monroe Hall.
+Course loads of greater than 17 credits must also be approved by the Association Dean using the Credit Hour Overload form, found on the College forms webpage.
 Students found to be enrolled in more than 17 credits without the permission of the Dean will be removed from the last class(es) added.
 Permission will not be granted to enroll in more than 21 credits.

 Eligibility for Honors

 In order to be a candidate for Intermediate Honors, a student must earn 60 credits prior to the fifth semester.
 No more than 12 of the 60 required credits may be earned on a CR/NC basis.
 Furthermore, students must have remained in good academic standing, advanced placement, dual enrollment and transfer credits do not count toward the required credits.

 Eligibility for Financial Aid